metaborg/nabl/org.metaborg.meta.lang.nabl/syntax/core/README.md

     new scope in <Scope>

-Finally, new scopes can be specified as a requirement for subnodes.
+Finally, new anonymous scopes can be specified as a requirement for subnodes.

     <RuleID>:
       <Pattern>